-H. The Board may approve a major and minor site plan or approve it with conditions, limitations, safeguards and mitigation measures or deny a site plan only if the plan does not include adequate information as required by the Site Plan Rules and Regulations, or if the plan depicts a use or structure so contrary to health, safety and welfare of the public that no set of conditions would render the project tenable.
-(Amended 5-13-19)

-- I. In its site plan decision, the Board may require reasonable mitigation measures to offset adverse impacts of the development on the community, including: - 1.
+- H. The Board may approve a major and minor site plan or approve it with conditions, limitations, safeguards and mitigation measures or deny a site plan only if the plan does not include adequate information as required by the Site Plan Rules and Regulations, or if the plan depicts a use or structure so contrary to health, safety and welfare of the public that no set of conditions would render the project tenable.
+(Amended 5-13-19) - I. In its site plan decision, the Board may require reasonable mitigation measures to offset adverse impacts of the development on the community, including: - 1.
 Requirements for off-site improvements up to a maximum value of six percent of the total development cost of the proposed project to improve the capacity and safety of roads, intersections, bridges, pedestrian access, water, sewer, drainage, and other public facilities and infrastructure including traffic signals and controls, or municipal services, sufficient to service the development project.
 The total development cost shall mean the total of the cost or value of land and all development related improvements and shall be determined on the basis of standard building or construction costs published in the Engineering News Record or other source acceptable to the Board for the relevant type of structure(s) and use (s). - 2.
-Donation and/or dedication of land for right-of-way to provide for roadway and/or intersection widening or improvements. - 3.
-Unless the Board determines that adequate means of pedestrian travel is already provided to the site, sidewalks shall be provided along the entire frontage of the subject property along existing public ways, including the frontage of any lots held in common ownership with the parcel(s) within five years prior to the submission of the application for site plan review and approval.
-In those instances where the Board determines that sidewalk construction is not feasible or practical, the Applicant will fund sidewalk construction elsewhere in the community.
-This may be accomplished either by constructing an equivalent length of sidewalk elsewhere in the community as authorized by the Department of Public Works or making a payment in lieu of sidewalk construction to the Town, or a combination of both.
+Donation and/or dedication of land for right-of-way to provide for roadway and/or intersection widening or improvements.

+3. Unless the Board determines that adequate means of pedestrian travel is already provided to the site, sidewalks shall be provided along the entire frontage of the subject property along existing public ways, including the frontage of any lots held in common ownership with the parcel(s) within five years prior to the submission of the application for site plan review and approval.
+In those instances where the Board determines that sidewalk construction is not feasible or practical, the Applicant will fund sidewalk construction to the Town.